DomJWise/ooRexxDebugger/README.md

 To  activate the debugger you need to download and put RexxDebugger.rex somewhere in your path and modify your source code as follows:

-Before the first line of code to debug add:
+Before the first line of code to debug (if not using a global TRACE option) add:

 TRACE ?R

 At the end of the file add:
 ::REQUIRES RexxDebugger.rex

 For deferrered launching with optional positioning you also need to you need to download and put DeferRexxDebuggerLaunch.rex in your path and make a couple of additional source code changes:

 Insert the following above the TRACE ?R line:

-call LaunchDebugger [<parentWindowName>, '<offset directorion L,R,U or D>']
+CALL LaunchDebugger [<parentWindowName>, '<offset directorion L,R,U or D>']

 Before the ::REQUIRES RexxDebugger.rex insert: